steffjenl/com.ubnt.unifiprotect/README.txt

 Troubleshooting / FAQ:
 - Q: I am using UniFi® Dream Machine Pro and can't connect.
 - A: You must select 'UnifiOs' in the Application Settings.

-- Q: I am using a UnifiOs device and the snapshot url is not working
-- A: Enable 'Enable Anonymous Snapshot' on your camera GUI.
-  - Go to the Unifi Protect settings.
-  - Get the 'Device Password' by clicking on reveal.
-  - Go to the gui of the camera itself. http://ipaddressfromcamera/ (ip address can be found on the camera list page)
-  - Login with username ubnt and the password from the settings page.
-  - Enable 'Enable Anonymous Snapshot'
-  - Click Save Changes

 - Q: I get a lot of false motion alerts.
 Is there anything to do about that?
 - A: Turn off 'Enable Auto Rotate' and rotate the camera manually.
 - A: Remove the default motion zone and create a motion zone with only the zone what you want to detect motions.